magicblock-labs/ephemeral-rollups-sdk/README.md

 ### Use the client SDKs

-This repository contains the client SDKs for deriving the PDAs need for interacting with the Ephemeral Rollups.
+This repository contains the client SDKs for deriving the PDAs needed for interacting with the Ephemeral Rollups.
 The SDKs are available in the following languages:

 - [Rust](./sdk)
 - [JavaScript](./sdk/ts)